scott-griffiths/bitstring/readme.txt

 python test_bitstring.py

-The unit tests should all pass for Python 2.4, 2.5 and 2.6.
+The unit tests should all pass.

 ---